Tchou/stt-impl-artifact/README.md

 [https://localhost:8000](https://localhost:8000).
 Here some problems can be tested, such as `[('A , int) <= (bool, 'B)];;` which executes the tallying algorithm to find substitutions that make the inequation hold.

+## Additional information

+The main contributions of the paper are implemented in the `sstt` directory.
+Specifically:
+- The `BDT` data-structure is in `sstt/src/lib/sstt/core/utils/bdd.ml`
+- The subtyping algorithm is distributed among:
+  - `sstt/src/lib/sstt/core/node.ml` (entry point)
+  - `sstt/src/lib/sstt/core/components/*.ml` (the `is_empty` function in each module)
+  - `sstt/src/lib/sstt/core/utils/bttable.ml` (the backtracking table with invalidation)
+- The tallying algorithm is mainly in the file `sstt/src/lib/sstt/types/tallying.ml`